 I managed to spend several weeks staring at a blank page, building up the dissertation painstakingly sentence by sentence.
 I did well to build it up to around 8,000 words so that when the final push came in the last two weeks I was already well over halfway done.

 I spent a lot of time worried that I was behind on my writing target, but with the knowledge that I always had over a month to catch up.
 It was a problem of dealing with a large project with a lot of time to do it in.

 Imagine you need to catch a train, the train isn’t due into the station for an hour, but it’ll take you an hour to get there.
 So you’re already late, you should start running, but it’s not immediately urgent because you have a whole hour ahead of you.
 It’s a difficult problem to deal with, and something which will probably get worse going into the PhD.

 The other consideration is that properly researched material is incredibly time consuming.
 The rule generally applies that if something is easy to write, it’ll be easy to read; this project did not fall together naturally, it was a consistent effort to hold it together, so reading it back I don’t expect a glowing mark.

 Having said that, I did put in the time every day in the library, reading, making notes, referencing every page, keeping track of details.
 At the end of it I wasn’t as physically exhausted as with my first masters dissertation; there was no big stressful panic, no all-night crunch time.
 I don’t know if I’ll get a fantastic mark, but I feel okay about it, and I’m proud of what I’ve turned out.

-I briefly went to help out at with the Marxist Society the societies fair.
+I briefly went to help out with the Marxist Society at the university societies fair.
 Here we are with the stall.